 Pursuant to the JDE Global Contribution Agreement, the Group has assumed certain indemnification obligations with respect to certain claims attributable to the operation of Mondelēz International's coffee business prior to the closing date of the JDE Formation.
 On 5 May 2020, the Group received notice of a potential indemnification claim pursuant to the JDE Global Contribution Agreement, following on-site inspections undertaken by the European Commission at certain European offices of Mondelēz International, Inc. ("Mondelēz International") as part of an investigation into an alleged infringement of European Union competition law.
 On 28 January 2021, the European Commission announced it had taken the procedural step to open a formal antitrust investigation into Mondelēz International's conduct in relation to several product categories including coffee.
-The investigation concerns Mondelēz International and does not involve the Group.
-On 31 January 2023, Mondelēz International disclosed that it was engaged in discussions with the European Commission in an effort to reach a negotiated, proportionate resolution to this matter and that it recognised a provision in relation to the investigation by the European Commission.
-The Group has not been notified of any actual claim by Mondelēz International, and the Group's current assessment of any potential indemnification obligations of the Group in this respect remains uncertain and in all events would not be expected to be material.
+The investigation concerned Mondelēz International and did not involve the Group.
+On 23 May 2024, the European Commission fined Mondelēz International € 337.5 million for hindering the cross-border trade of chocolate, biscuits and coffee products between Member States, in breach of EU competition rules.
+The Group has not been notified of any actual claim by Mondelēz International, and the

+Group's current assessment of any potential indemnification obligations of the Group in this respect remains uncertain and in all events would not be expected to be material.